NirB94/EfsharHeshbon/README.md

 # Puzzle Grid Game

-Inspired by a logic puzzle featured on **Haaretz.co.il**, this app brings the addictive number grid challenge to life with a sleek, interactive interface.
+Inspired by a logic puzzle featured on **Haaretz.co.il**, this project brings the number-based grid challenge into a modern, interactive web app.
+It was built as a personal project to explore and demonstrate full-stack development skills, with attention to responsive design, clean architecture, and a thoughtful user experience.

 ## Overview

-This app challenges players to solve grid-based puzzles by selecting the correct cells that match row and column targets.
-Each puzzle has a specific operation (addition or multiplication), and the goal is to reach the target values for all rows and columns.
+Players solve grid-based puzzles by selecting the correct cells to match row and column targets.
+Each puzzle is based on a specific operation (addition or multiplication), and the goal is to reach all target values simultaneously.

+This app was designed to work seamlessly across desktop and mobile devices, support both dark and light modes, and provide meaningful feedback to users — all while maintaining a lightweight and responsive UI.

-## Features
+## Key Features

-- 🎯 **Dynamic Targets**: Each row and column has a target number the player must match.
+- 🎯 **Target-Based Logic**: Each row and column has a numeric goal based on sum or product.
-- ✨ **Intuitive UI**: Clean, responsive design that works great on both desktop and mobile.
+- 🌐 **Right-to-Left (RTL) Support**: Full Hebrew support, including mirrored layout and fonts.
+- 📱 **Mobile-First Design**: Optimized layout and touch-friendly UI for mobile users.
-- 🌙 **Dark/Light Mode**: Easily switch themes, with persistent settings saved across sessions.
+- 🌙 **Dark/Light Mode**: Theme selection is persistent and respects user preference.
-- ❌ **Forbidden Cells**: Mark cells as unusable (e.g., via a small ‘X’) to aid logical deduction.
+- ❌ **Forbidden Cells**: Mark certain cells as unusable to assist with logical deduction.
-- 💡 **Hint System**: Get help identifying one incorrect cell at a time.
+- 💡 **Hint System**: Highlights one incorrect cell to help users correct mistakes without giving away full answers.
-- ✅ **Auto-solve Detection**: Instantly notifies players when the puzzle is correctly completed.
-- 📱 **Touch-Friendly**: Designed with mobile interactions in mind, including large buttons and layout adaptation.
-- 🌐 **Hebrew RTL Support**: Full right-to-left language support for Hebrew users.
+- ✅ **Auto-Solve Detection**: Correct solutions are detected and acknowledged automatically.
+- 🧩 **Responsive UI/UX**: Buttons, spacing, and visual feedback were carefully refined to feel natural across devices.

 ## Tech Stack

+This project is fully implemented using modern web technologies:

-- **Frontend**: React (with custom CSS for layout and responsiveness)
+- **Frontend**: React with functional components and hooks
-- **Backend**: FastAPI (handling puzzle generation and validation)
+- **Backend**: FastAPI, providing puzzle generation and solution validation
+- **Styling**: Custom CSS with mobile breakpoints and dark mode support
-- **State Persistence**: LocalStorage for theme and user preferences
+- **State & Persistence**: useState/useEffect hooks, with LocalStorage for persistent preferences

+## Why This Project?

+This app was developed as a way to:

+- Practice building a complete, interactive SPA (Single Page Application)
+- Explore frontend/backed integration using React and FastAPI
+- Design an app that’s both fun to use and thoughtfully engineered
+- Learn how to make better UI decisions for multilingual and mobile-first audiences

 ## Coming Soon

-- 📤 Export & share puzzles
+- 📤 Puzzle export and sharing
-- 🧩 Puzzle editor for custom grids
+- 🧩 Puzzle editor to create and test your own grids

+---

+Feel free to explore, clone, or suggest improvements!